 actuel ==> actuelle ==> actuellement

-In case the adverb is used to modify an adjective or an adverb, it must be placed before the adjective or adverb.
+If the adverb is used to modify an adjective or adverb, it is placed before the adjective or adverb.